 University of South Florida Sarasota-Manatee hosted its annual Student Research Symposium on Friday, October 25.
 This program offers USF Sarasota-Manatee students an opportunity to present research, learn from peers and network with USFSM Faculty members.
-Graduate and undergraduate students from all USFSM Colleges (Arts & Sciences, Business, Education and Hospitality & Technology Leadership) are encouraged to submit an abstract describing their research results or art project.
+Graduate and undergraduate students from all USFSM Colleges (Arts & Sciences, Business, Education and Hospitality & Tourism Leadership) are encouraged to submit an abstract describing their research results or art project.

 “USFSM is unique in how this program is supported,” said Dr. Jane Rose, dean of the College of Arts & Sciences.
 “While led by faculty in the College of Arts & Sciences, coordination and support of the event is a collaborative effort of faculty in all four colleges, Student Services staff, and Student Government Association (SGA) leaders.”

 SGA pays for up to four undergraduate students whose work is judged to be the best of the Symposium to attend the prestigious National Conference for Undergraduate Research, to be held at the University of Kentucky in April 2014.

 Awards are split into two categories: oral and poster presentations.
 For the oral presentation category, the first place winner was Vanja Bogicevic.
 She presented her research topic on “Airport Service Quality Drivers of Passenger Satisfaction” where she utilized visual data mining techniques to examine airport users’ positive and negative experiences.
 Airport management can use the study results to renovate airport facilities and improve service quality.
 Her mentor was Dr. Wan Yang from the College of Hospitality & Tourism Leadership.